stevearrants/beautiful-jekyll/rfaq.md

 Two weeks.

 ### Are you available for an interview?
-I can interview on the phone, Google Hangous, or Skype with short notice.
+I can interview on the phone, Google Hangouts, or Skype with short notice.